MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 1. This feature only works with **RELEASE** builds (by default) that are distributed using **App Center Distribute** service.
 2. Once you integrate the SDK, build release version of your app and upload to App Center, users in that distribution group will be notified for the new release via an email.
 3. When each user opens the link in their email, the application will be installed on their device.
 It's important that they use the email link to install - we do not support side-loading.
 When an application is downloaded from the link, the SDK saves important information from cookies to check for updates later, otherwise the SDK doesn’t have that key information.
-4. Once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser will open to enable in-app updates.
+4. If the app is using a private distribution group, once the app is installed and opened for the first time after the App Center Distribute SDK has been added, a browser will open to authenticate the user and enable in-app updates.
+This browser will also open if you set the private track at runtime.
 This is a ONE TIME step that will not occur for subsequent releases of your app.
 5. Once the above step is successful, they should navigate back to the app.
 6. A new release of the app shows the in-app update dialog asking users to update your application if it has